roikonen/scalablemodeling/docs/blog/posts/20250808-expert-developer-gap.md

 Without a shared middle ground, intent is often lost.
 The result is software that works technically but fails to solve the real problem, leading to expensive rework and wasted features.

 In the Nordic study, many of those **16 hours per week** spent in meetings were used to realign teams after these gaps emerged.
-Instead of moving work forward, time was spent repairing shared understanding that should have been built before implementation began[^stray].
+Instead of moving work forward, time was spent repairing shared understanding that should have been built before implementation began[^4].

 The Swedish study showed a similar pattern.
 Requirements and testing teams often worked from different assumptions, lacked traceability between specifications and verification steps and coordinated too late.
-This fragmented approach slowed delivery and created duplicate effort[^bjarnason].
+This fragmented approach slowed delivery and created duplicate effort[^5].

 ## Closing the Gap